telerik/blazor-docs/components/avatar/appearance.md

 ## FillMode

-The `FillMode` controls how the TelerikAvatar is filled.
+The `FillMode` controls whether the TelerikAvatar has background or is just outlined.
 You can set it to a member of the `Telerik.Blazor.ThemeConstants.Avatar.FillMode` class:

 | Class members | Manual declarations |
 |------------|--------|